Truepoint Inc. Sells 339,883 Shares of Vanguard Total Stock Market ETF (NYSEARCA:VTI)

-Truepoint Inc. decreased its stake in Vanguard Total Stock Market ETF (NYSEARCA:VTI) by 14.8% during the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
-The fund owned 1,962,688 shares of the company’s stock after selling 339,883 shares during the period.
-Vanguard Total Stock Market ETF makes up 24.2% of Truepoint Inc.’s portfolio, making the stock its largest holding.
-Truepoint Inc. owned approximately 0.17% of Vanguard Total Stock Market ETF worth $437,326,000 as of its most recent SEC filing.
+Truepoint Inc. lessened its position in Vanguard Total Stock Market ETF (NYSEARCA:VTI) by 14.8% during the 2nd quarter, according to its most recent 13F filing with the SEC.
+The institutional investor owned 1,962,688 shares of the company’s stock after selling 339,883 shares during the period.
+Vanguard Total Stock Market ETF comprises approximately 24.2% of Truepoint Inc.’s holdings, making the stock its biggest holding.
+Truepoint Inc. owned about 0.17% of Vanguard Total Stock Market ETF worth $437,326,000 as of its most recent filing with the SEC.

-Other institutional investors also recently made changes to their positions in the company.
-Spire Wealth Management acquired a new stake in Vanguard Total Stock Market ETF during the first quarter worth $30,000.
-Brand Asset Management Group Inc. acquired a new stake in Vanguard Total Stock Market ETF during the first quarter worth $36,000.
-Founders Financial Alliance LLC boosted its stake in Vanguard Total Stock Market ETF by 264.4% during the second quarter.
-Founders Financial Alliance LLC now owns 164 shares of the company’s stock worth $37,000 after buying an additional 119 shares in the last quarter.
-Allred Capital Management LLC acquired a new stake in Vanguard Total Stock Market ETF during the first quarter worth $52,000.
-Finally, Arjuna Capital acquired a new stake in Vanguard Total Stock Market ETF during the first quarter worth $52,000.
+Other large investors have also recently modified their holdings of the company.
+Beese Fulmer Investment Management Inc. raised its holdings in shares of Vanguard Total Stock Market ETF by 4.3% in the first quarter.
+Beese Fulmer Investment Management Inc. now owns 5,815 shares of the company’s stock valued at $1,202,000 after buying an additional 239 shares during the last quarter.
+Cascade Investment Advisors Inc. raised its holdings in shares of Vanguard Total Stock Market ETF by 2.4% in the first quarter.
+Cascade Investment Advisors Inc. now owns 5,510 shares of the company’s stock valued at $1,139,000 after buying an additional 130 shares during the last quarter.
+Fieldpoint Private Securities LLC raised its holdings in shares of Vanguard Total Stock Market ETF by 13.0% in the first quarter.
+Fieldpoint Private Securities LLC now owns 443 shares of the company’s stock valued at $92,000 after buying an additional 51 shares during the last quarter.
+BBVA USA Bancshares Inc. raised its holdings in shares of Vanguard Total Stock Market ETF by 127.5% in the first quarter.
+BBVA USA Bancshares Inc. now owns 83,852 shares of the company’s stock valued at $17,331,000 after buying an additional 46,987 shares during the last quarter.
+Finally, San Francisco Sentry Investment Group CA raised its holdings in shares of Vanguard Total Stock Market ETF by 4.6% in the first quarter.
+San Francisco Sentry Investment Group CA now owns 2,280 shares of the company’s stock valued at $471,000 after buying an additional 100 shares during the last quarter.

 Vanguard Total Stock Market ETF (the Fund) is an exchange-traded share class of Vanguard Total Stock Market Index Fund, which employs a passive management or indexing investment approach designed to track the performance of the of the MSCI US Broad Market Index, which represents 99.5% or more of the total market capitalization of all of the United States common stocks traded on the New York and American Stock Exchanges and the Nasdaq over-the-counter market.